ItalyPaleAle/hereditas/docs-source/content/advanced/auth0-manual-configuration.md

 - **JsonWebToken Signature Algorithm**: Should be "RS256"
 - **OIDC Conformant**: Should be enabled.

-### Application `client_metadata`
+### Application Metadata

-The application needs to be configured with the following `client_metadata`:
+The application needs to be configured with the following "Application Metadata" (called `client_metadata` in the Auth0 APIs):

 - **`hereditas`**: this is required and must be set to `1`.
 - **`requestTime`**: set this value to `0`.
-When users that are not owners sign in, this value is updated with the current time.
+When users that are not owners sign in, rules update this value with the current time (as UNIX timestamp).
-- **`waitTime`**: the amount of time, in seconds, to wait before Auth0 can return to users the app token.
+- **`waitTime`**: the amount of time, in seconds, to wait before Auth0 can return to users (non-owners) the app token.
 Set this value to whatever makes sense for you; `86400` (1 day) is often a good amount of time.

-## API access

-In order to grant API access to the Auth0 rules, create a new application of type **Machine to Machine App**.
-You can choose a name; a good value could be `Auth0 rules`.

-In the next dialog, grant access to the "Auth0 Management API", then select the `update:clients` scope.

-Once the app is created, take note of the **Client ID** and **Client Secret**.

 ## Rules

-The `rules` folder contains the rules that need to be configured in Auth0.
-Make sure you respect the order, as this is very important!
+The `auth0` folder in the repository contains the rules that need to be configured in Auth0.
+Note that the order below is very important!

-- **Hereditas 01 - Whitelist email addresses (`01-whitelist.js`)**: This rule configures which users are allowed to authenticate, by looking at their email address.
+- **Hereditas 01 - Whitelist email addresses (`01-whitelist.js`)**: This rule configures which users are allowed to authenticate, by whitelisting their email address.
-- **Hereditas 02 - Notify (`02-notify.js`)**: This rule sends a notification of all successful logins via a Webhook.
+- **Hereditas 02 - Notify (`02-notify.js`)**: This rule sends a notification on all successful logins via a webhook.
 - **Hereditas 03 - Wait logic (`03-wait-logic.js`)**: This rule implements the "wait logic".
-If a non-owner signs in, starts the timer, and after the wait adds the app token to the claim.
+If a non-owner users signs in, the rule starts the timer (by setting the current timestamp in the `waitTime` application metadata).
+After the wait is over, this same rule adds the app token to the claim.
 If an owner signs in, the timer is reset (and the app token is added to the claim regardless).

-The scripts above contain a certain templates that need to be replaced with the list of email addresses of all users or just owners.
+The scripts above contain some tokens that need to be replaced with the list of email addresses of all users or just owners.

-- **`/*%OWNERS%*/`** This template needs to be replaced with the array of all email addresses of users who are owners.
+- **`/*%OWNERS%*/`** This token needs to be replaced with the JSON-encoded array of all email addresses of users who are owners.
-- **`/*%ALL_USERS%*/`** This template needs to be replaced with the array of all email addresses of all users.
+- **`/*%ALL_USERS%*/`** This token needs to be replaced with the JSON-encoded array of all email addresses of all users.

 For example: